-The percentage of students who meet the criteria for the Third Grade Reading Guarantee continues to improve as documented.
-Increases are due to targeted interventions, greater familiarity with SFA curriculum and implementation of PBIS.
+The percentage of students who met the criteria for the Third Grade Reading Guarantee improved in the 2016-2017 and 2017-2018 school years.
+The team gave credit to the targeted interventions, greater familiarity with SFA curriculum and implementation of PBIS for the increases.